-Xcode is a tool that doesn’t force developers to have any particular folder structure: everything can be managed using groups, virtual folders that lives in your .xcodeproj file.
+Xcode is a tool that doesn't force developers to have any particular folder structure: everything can be managed using groups, virtual folders that live in your .xcodeproj file.

-This give you a lot of freedom but on the long period it can create some problems: how to refactor the folder structure quickly?
+This gives you a lot of freedom but during the long period it can create some problems: how to refactor the folder structure quickly?

 In my previous projects I've always divided the source code based on the type:

-Each group has different subgroups, but only the one from the list are linked to physical folder.
+Each group has different subgroups, but only the one from the list is linked to physical folder.

 I like it: every time I open the project I already know where to search; the problem is that if you project became really big your folders will contain hundreds of file.